NoteAlly/noteally-doc/docs/architect.md

 ### Network Load Balancer

-Network Load Balancer is used to distribute the load between the instances of the API.
-It is used to make sure that the API is always available, and to make sure that the API can handle the load.
+Network Load Balancer is used to distribute the end-user requests to the different services.
+In addition, the VPC Link requires a Network Load Balancer to be used, or an Application Load Balancer.

 ### VPC Link

 VPC Link is used to connect the API Gateway to the VPC.
-It is used to allow the API Gateway to access the resources inside the VPC and to define that the vpc is only accessible it.
+It is used to allow the API Gateway to access the resources managed by the services inside the VPC, more specifically the services inside the private subnet.

 ### Security Groups